stevenrskelton/stevenrskelton.github.io/_posts/2024-05-01-realtime-client-database-external-datasource-zlayer.md

 A sample implementation useful for testing will allow data to be specified as a construction parameter.
 The data will be part of the ZLayer instance with it consumed by calls from the server.
 This will allow subsequent calls to return different data values allowing for state-based unit testing.
-However this requires strict ordering, so calls to `externalData` will require single concurrency.
-Java threading uses `syncronize` to serialize execution, in ZIO because it uses fibers `Ref.Synchronized` achieves the same purpose.
+However this requires strict ordering, so calls to `externalData` requires single concurrency.
+Java threading uses `syncronize` for serialize execution, in ZIO fiber synchronization is through `Ref.Synchronized`.

 ```scala
 class HardcodedExternalDataLayer private(